 For instance, after gathering data on 26 different internet memes and trends, researchers were able to predict the reach and longevity of the once infamous Ice Bucket Challenge with 95 percent accuracy.
 That’s powerful data in a sharing landscape where going viral is often the goal.

-Plus, given what we know about the online habits of Gen Z and their rocky relationship with brand marketing, memes might offer a way to win them over.
+Given what we know about the online habits of Gen Z, memes might offer a way to win them over.
 For example, Snapchat, the social platform most popular with this elusive demographic, plays host to 2.1 million snaps a minute.
 Creating a highly shareable meme has the potential to get branded content in front of your audience without being too aggressive.

 3 Reasons to Embrace Memes for Marketing and Advertising

-Aside from the reasons we’ve already looked at, there are many advantages to using memes as a part of your marketing strategy.
+Aside from the reasons we’ve already looked at, there are many advantages to using memes as part of your strategy.
 Let’s explore three of the strongest arguments for taking this approach.

 1. Social Sharing Can Tap into Important Emotional Responses

 One of the results of the Complex Contagion Theory study was survey data that pointed to our primary motivations for sharing content online.
 Emotional validation tops that list.
 When you see a meme that speaks to your current mood, you tend to feel ‘seen’ and want to share that validation.

 Tapping into this effect seems to be a key component in crafting content that inspires your audience to share it prolifically.
 It’s important to note that this kind of content can go viral fast, but has a variable lifespan.
 That isn’t usually a problem; however, as memes tend to have a bigger impact than longer-running traditional marketing campaigns, regardless of their lifespan.